Spectacle JS

 nameStringThe name of the group/company

-emailStringAn email address for the group
+emailStringAn email address for the company

-planStringThe subscription plan of the group
+planStringThe subscription plan of the company

 spectacle.group('company_123', {